 To use a trickle charger, you only need two alligator clips and a power cable – which are likely to be at your disposal.
 Carefully check the switches to see if everything is alright before you connect the device to a power source.

 Step 1: Make Sure the Battery is Ready for Charging

 Before connecting the car trickle charger, take all the necessary precautions.
 Make sure you park the vehicle where airflow is available, and never attach a car battery trickle charger when it’s raining.
 Also check the light carefully: keeping the light on is one of the top reasons that drain car battery.

 Besides, unplug the charger and turn off the ignition.
 Follow other trickle charger instructions to avoid explosion or other mishaps.

 Step 2: Select an Appropriate Ground Location

 To ensure efficient and safe trickle charging, find an appropriate place to attach a trickle charger to the car.
+One of many driver’s bad habit that “destroy” car battery is to drive with a loose battery.
+For that reason, take a closer look at the battery before selecting a location.
 A spot consisting of bare metal on the frame is ideal; however, you can also use a large bolt on the chassis.
 Be careful that you don’t use the negative terminal to avoid a fire or explosion.